 It’s no secret that riding your e-Bike is a wonderful cardio exercise, and can even help you build muscle as well.

 But you might be wondering, which muscles are being targeted when I ride my e-Bike?
-While you may be thinking that e-Cycling is only beneficial for strengthening your leg muscles, since your legs are in charge of pedaling and propelling you, you actually end up targeting a lot more of your muscles than you may think.
+While you may be thinking that e-bike riding is only beneficial for strengthening your leg muscles, since your legs are in charge of pedaling and propelling you, you actually end up targeting a lot more of your muscles than you may think.
 When you ride your e-Bike, your whole body (to varying extents) is engaged.

-Which muscles work when riding en electric bicycle?
+Which muscles work when riding an electric bicycle?
 Leg muscles, from hamstring and quadricep to calves, specifically the gastrocnemius and soleus muscles.
 Glutes or buttocks muscles, which include gluteus maximus, gluteus medius, and gluteus minimus.
 Upper arms – specifically, biceps and triceps.
 The core, including abdominal and upper body muscles.
 Shoulders, feet, and ankles.

-This article will outline which of your muscles work and are targeted when you use your e-Bike!
+This article will outline which of your muscles work and are targeted when you use your e-bike!

 Leg muscles are certainly trained when you ride an e-bike

 As mentioned, your legs are the part of your body that are benefitted the most when you ride your e-bike.
 This is because your legs provide the main power source for pedaling when you ride.
 E-bike riding engages your thighs, which include your hamstring and quadricep muscles, and calves, specifically the gastrocnemius and soleus muscles.